Overcoming Conflicting Data when Updating a Neural Semantic Parser: Effect of Conflicting Data

 \section{Effect of Conflicting Data}

-Before we describe our methods and begin our main experiments, this section will briefly explore how conflicting data affects learning.
+Before we describe and test our methods for mitigating conflicts, this section will briefly explore how conflicting data affects learning.
 We evaluate model updates both with and without conflicting data, and compare accuracies as we vary the amount of new V2 data being introduced.
 The non-conflicting setting represents an oracle where all conflicting data is removed, which we can easily simulate in our synthetic data-creation process but is generally not achievable on real-world data without additional manual annotation.

-More precisely, for this experiment the V1 training set contains a full set of \partition{unchanged} and \partition{trivially-unchanged} data in both settings.
-In the conflicting setting, it also contains 50 examples from the \partition{changed} category with old labels.
-The V2 training sets are the same for both conditions, and contain only examples from the \partition{changed} category.
-We train models over different sizes of the V2 training set, from half the conflicting set size (25) to four times as much (200), and compute accuracies on a held-out set of \partition{changed} examples with V2 labels.
-We measure accuracy using exact match, meaning the entire tree output by the model must match the reference to be considered correct, with no credit for partially-correct trees.
+More precisely, when evaluating updates with conflicting data, we include 50 examples with out-of-date labels in the \partition{changed} category.
+We mix these examples with a full set of \partition{unchanged} and \partition{trivially-unchanged} examples to represent a V1 training set from before an update.
+We then introduce different amounts of \partition{changed} examples with updated labels to act as the V2 training set, with sizes ranging from from half the conflicting set size (25) to four times as much (200).
+For each data size, we measure accuracy using an exact match metric, meaning the entire tree output by the model must match the reference to be considered correct.
+For the non-conflicting setting, we do not include the 50 examples with out-of-date labels, but otherwise use the same setup.

-Note that although the removal of conflicting data in this experiment uses an oracle to optimally select examples that are conflicting, it does not necessarily represent an optimal handling of conflicting data.
-These conflicting examples could still have useful information in their labels, even if some or all of the semantic parse is incorrect.
-In Section~\ref{sec:selection} below we will propose one alternative to removing data that conflicts and discuss its advantages.

-The results for this experiment are shown in Figure~\ref{fig:conflict_test}, after averaging over five different changes.
+The results for this experiment are shown in Figure~\ref{fig:conflict_test}, after averaging over five different changes (a detailed breakdown of results can be found in Appendix~\ref{sec:conflict-result-detail}).
 To the left of the graph, we see that when the amount of conflicting data is greater than the size of the new data being added, we get less than half of the accuracy we would get without conflicting data.
-While the gap narrows somewhat with more data, even when we introduce four times as much new data as there are conflicting examples, there is still a loss of over 10\% accuracy.
+While the gap narrows somewhat with more data, even when we introduce four times as much new data as there are conflicting examples, the presence of conflicting data still leads to a loss of over 10\% accuracy.
+These results show just how detrimental conflicting data can be to the learning of a model update.